 If you are awaiting an important call that simply cannot wait until after class, please quietly step out of the room.
 No texting during class please.

 At this time, we DO allow you to take photos of your child during class, but please make this the exception and not the rule.
-Our class is called Music Together, and using your phone removes the “together” from the experience.
+Our class is called Music Together, and using your phone removes the “together” from the experience for you and your child.
 We understand that you want to share this beautiful experience with family and friends, so if you simply must snap that quick picture, do it discreetly and KEEP SINGING!
 If phone use does become a distraction from the class, we reserve the right to change this policy at any time.

 Also, we respect the privacy of all our families.
 We ask that you not share any photos on social media that contain another family’s child, unless you have their permission.
 Music Together Tri-Cities will always obtain written permission from each family before taking and using any photographs of their children for any purpose.

 Music Together is only 45 minutes of your entire week!
 Children tend to vocalize in between the songs.
 If you’re socializing, you may miss important developmental achievements with your child.
 Chatting can also become an unnecessary distraction during class for the children and teacher.
-We invite you to play outside before or after class and to know the other families then, but please use class time to make musical memories with your child and our group.
+We invite you to socialize outside before or after class and to know the other families then, but please use class time to make musical memories with your child and our musical community.